gjbex/atools/README.md

 `atools` requires at least Python 2.7.x, but only uses the standard library.

 ## Installing
 After dropping the directory wherever convenient, review the bash scripts in the `bin` directory to set a Python executable of your liking.

+## FAQ
+1. `aenv` is neat, but I don't care about job arrays, can it still be used?

+   Yes, it can.
+Simply use the `--id` option to specify a row in a CSV file.
+1. It seems that `arange` isn't useful unless you work with a CSV file for variable initialization, but I simply use `PBS_ARRAYID` for bookkeeping, how can I use `arange`?

+    `arange` also has the `-t` option that you can use as you would when submitting a job.
+1. When using `arange` to compute which array IDs to redo it seems to return items that were done before, why?

+    Remember to pass *all* relevant log files to `arange`, not only the last one.